byteball/aa-channels-lib/doc/reference.md

-exports.minChannelTimeoutInSeconds = 600;  // timeout value under which channel creation request will be refused exports.maxChannelTimeoutInSeconds = 1000; // timeout value above which channel creation request will be refused exports.defaultTimeoutInSecond = 600;. // default timeout value for channels created by me
+exports.minChannelTimeoutInSeconds = 600;  // timeout value under which channel creation request will be refused exports.maxChannelTimeoutInSeconds = 1000; // timeout value above which channel creation request will be refused exports.defaultTimeoutInSeconds = 600;. // default timeout value for channels created by me

 exports.unconfirmedAmountsLimitsByAssetOrChannel = { // settings for accepting payments backed by unconfirmed channel and/or deposit
 	"base" : {